stolati/dockerfile-extended/doc/improvement_ideas.md

 `FROM tag dockerfile` => if the dockerfile create the tag, it won't be called again if built `FROM dockerifle` => always try to build the dockerfile

+## HOST_RUN Instruction
+It's just an idea, but maybe we can add the HOST_RUN command.
+It would allow for exapmle automatically

+## NO_CACHE_FROM_HERE Instruction
+Cancel the cache system from a certain point in the dockerfile.
+(instead of the all or nothing --no-cache)